csilvestro/apdupdated/README.md

 * main - module 1 information
 * practice - practice your Github skills

-**IEEFY - This branch contains an example of usinge the IEEFY methodology.**
+**IIFE - This branch contains an example of usinge the IIFE methodology.**
+*Function expressions that are invoked as soon as the function is declared.
 ```
 (() => {
     //Write functions here